 Does Your Kitchen Space Cut the Mustard?

 If you have reinvented your business as a food delivery only operation, your current premise may be too big, or featuring a storefront that is now redundant, and therefore costing you far more in overheads than what is necessary.
-On the flip side, the lockdown has been a time of business expansion and your delivery has taken off, you might be stuck in a kitchen that is actually too small.
+On the flip side, the lockdown has been a time of business expansion and your delivery has taken off, you might be stuck in a commercial kitchen that is actually too small.

 Dark kitchens, also known as cloud, virtual, satellite and ghost kitchens, are professional delivery kitchens that have reinvented how businesses manage the rise in demand of the food delivery market.